br0nco640k/Bard-Diva/README.md

 or

 `pip install --user --break-system-packages -r requirements.txt` for systems that give errors about externally managed environment nonsense (Arch does this
 BS, btw).
 You may also have to add the path for mido to your PATH in .bashrc.

-I will update these instructions to describe how to install the requirements inside of a virtual environment soon, as that is the long term solution to this pesky situation.
+or (preferred going forward) create a virtual environment first:

+`python3 -m venv .venv`
+`source .venv/bin/activate`
+`pip install -r requirements.txt`

+If you create a virtual environment, you will need to activate it before each time that you run Bard Diva:
+`source .venv/bin/activate`

+...and deactivate it when you are done running Bard Diva:
+`deactivate`

 ### Wayland users: